 The peninsula is home to at least half of all species living in Costa Rica.
 The main town on the peninsula is Puerto Jimenez, which has its own airport (PJM) and provides access to Corcovado National Park as well as the coastal villages of Cabo Matapalo and Carate.

 Before You Travel

 A visa to travel for Costa Rica is not required unless you are planning to stay longer than three months.
-All Canadian, US and EU citizens who travel to Costa Rica for tourism and pleasure purposes need a valid passport.
-Make sure your passport is at least 6 months valid from the time you enter Costa Rica.
+You will need a valid passport valid at least 6 months valid from the time you enter Costa Rica.

 Customs and Immigration